BS/MS Program

 Additional Information

-- You apply, and are admitted, to graduate study under the normal graduate admission criteria and processes.
-This means that the time at which you apply and the semester during which you actually enroll in the combined BS/MS program (after being admitted) are very important.
-Make sure to check with the department whose graduate program you are considering as soon as you think you might be interested in a combined BS/MS program.
+- You apply, and are admitted, to graduate study under the regular graduate admission criteria and processes.
+Make sure to check for admission deadlines with the department whose graduate program you are considering as soon as you think you might be interested in a combined BS/MS program.
+The ECE MS application deadline is Feb.
+1 for students seeking admission to either autumn or spring semesters.

-- If you hold a graduate fellowship or graduate associate position, then you must meet all graduate-credit-hour and other requirements associated with that position.
-Again, check with the Graduate School for details.
+- If you hold a Graduate Associate position, then you must meet all graduate-credit-hour and other requirements associated with that position.
+The Graduate School has minimum enrollment requirements for students on appointment.
+The department appointing you may have additional enrollment requirements.
+Check with the graduate program.

 - You will have two GPAs – one for undergraduate and one for graduate.
 You will be subject to academic standards at both levels.